Roka / Shutterstock

-This studio is more a theme park with lots of roller coasters and thrill rides than a backstage pass, though its studio tour does provide a good firsthand look at familiar TV and movie sets.
+Universal is more a theme park with lots of roller coasters and thrill rides than a backstage pass, though its tour provides a good firsthand look at familiar TV and movie sets.
 Despite the amusement park clichés, many first-timers consider this studio a must-see.
 The favorite attraction is the tram tour, during which you can experience the parting of the Red Sea; duck from dinosaurs in Jurassic Park; visit Dr. Seuss's Whoville; see the airplane wreckage of War of the Worlds and the still-creepy house from Psycho; and be attacked by the killer shark of Jaws fame.
-Monitors play video clips as you pass.
-This tram ride is usually the best place to begin your visit, since lines get long in the afternoon.
-If you get here when the park opens, you'll likely save yourself from long waits.
+The tram ride is usually the best place to begin your visit, because the lines become longer as the day wears on.

 Most attractions are designed to give you a thrill in one form or another, including the spine-tingling Transformers: The Ride 3-D ride or the bone-rattling roller coaster Revenge of the Mummy.
 The House of Horrors is guaranteed to provide screams, while the Animal Actors show offers milder